 Engaged in well-being and leadership initiatives nationally and locally, Professor Lozada served as 2021 Chair of the AALS Section on Balance and Well-Being in Legal Education and continues to serve on the section’s Executive Committee.
 She participates in leadership programming for the Association of Legal Writing Directors and offers continuing legal education workshops on well-being and mindfulness.
 Her work has been recognized through numerous awards, including the 2022 Florida Bar Law Faculty Professionalism Award, the 2022 Legal Writing Institute Influential Teaching Award, and the 2021 FIU Torch Award.

 Professor Lozada graduated magna cum laude graduate from Notre Dame Law School, where she attended as a McCafferty Scholar and received the Distinguished Graduate Student Award for excellence in academics and service.
 She clerked for the late Edward B. Davis, former Chief Judge of the Southern District of Florida.
 Subsequently, as a Skadden Arps Public Interest Fellow, she represented low-wage immigrant workers in South Florida on issues ranging from wage and hour abuse to civil rights violations.

-Trained as a mindfulness facilitator with UCLA’s Mindfulness Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior, Professor Lozada is a member of the International Mindfulness Teachers Association and the Mindfulness in Law Society.
+Professor Lozada trained with UCLA’s Mindfulness Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior.
+She is certified as a professional mindfulness teacher by the International Mindfulness Teachers Association.

 - Professor Lozada featured in FIU Magazine story “Rx for law and medical students: teaching those under unique pressures how to care for themselves”